iLVL-Key/FFXI/addons/VanaPad/readme.md

 - Mouse interface!
 - Type directly into VanaPad without using the games chatlog.
 - Save up to 10 notes, organized into tabs.
+- Copy a note to the clipboard to be able to paste into your chat log or anywhere on your PC!
 - Wordwrap!
 - Save a custom title to a note if you may want to keep it around for a while.
 - Shrink down to just the bar when you don't need it.